Rtambekar/DOCS1/README.md

      Option2.(MyMemory: API)

-            Usage:  MyMemory tracks it usage in words.
+            Usage:   ➡️MyMemory tracks it usage in words.
 This means that it doesn't matter how many requests you submit to consult the archive, but the weight of each request.
-            Free, anonymous usage is limited to 5000 chars/day.
+                     ➡️Free, anonymous usage is limited to 5000 chars/day.
-            After providing the email address we can use 50,000 char/day limit.
+                     ➡️After providing the email address we can use 50,000 char/day limit.

-            Limitation:  Does not support "Marathi" Language.
+            Limitation:     ❌ Does not support "Marathi" Language.

+     Option3.(LibreTranslate (Free Self-Hosted Option))
+            Usage: ➡️ You can self-host LibreTranslate and call it directly.
+                   ➡️ Free if self-hosted.
+                   ➡️ Works with React Native (regular fetch request).

+            Limitation:    ❌ Does not support to "Marathi" language but their is option for trained a "lang model"

+     Option4.(Hybrid Approch)

      we can use i18next for UI texts like "Product Name", "Description", "Add to Cart" (labels).
      Use Translation API (MyMemory,LibreTranslate/Google Translate) only for dynamic data like product titles, descriptions, user comments,user names, etc.

+      limitation:
+      ➡️ Works for dynamic content from API.
+      ➡️ Supports full multi-language content.
+      ❌ Slower because each item is translated via network request.
+      ❌ Needs rate-limiting handling if your data list is large.
+      ❌ If translation API fails, fallback to English.